Nuvolex GDPR Information

 4.2 Nuvolex shall process the Personal Data only on the written instructions of the Customer or Client, unless Nuvolex is required otherwise by Other Applicable Laws.
 Where Nuvolex is relying on Other Applicable Laws as the basis for Processing, Nuvolex shall promptly notify the Customer of this before performing the processing required by the Other Applicable Laws (unless those Other Applicable Laws themselves prohibit Nuvolex from doing so).

 Nuvolex shall ensure that all personnel who have access to and/or process Personal Data are obliged to keep the Personal Data confidential.

-4.3 Nuvolex shall ensure that it has in place appropriate technical and organizational measures to protect against unauthorized or unlawful processing of Personal Data and against accidental loss or destruction of, or damage to, Personal Data.
+4.3 Nuvolex shall ensure that it, and any sub-processor it engages with, has in place appropriate technical and organizational measures to protect against unauthorized or unlawful processing of Personal Data and against accidental loss or destruction of, or damage to, Personal Data.
 In this paragraph 4.3:

 4.3.1 “appropriate” means that the measures are appropriate to the harm that might result from the unauthorized or unlawful processing or accidental loss, destruction or damage and the nature of the data to be protected, having regard to the state of technological development and the cost of implementing any measures; and

 4.3.2 the measures in question may include, where appropriate, pseudonyms and encrypting Personal Data, ensuring confidentiality, integrity, availability and resilience of Nuvolex systems and services, ensuring that availability of and access to Personal Data can be restored in a timely manner after an incident, and regularly assessing and evaluating the effectiveness of the technical and organizational measures adopted by it.